-What you must pay when you get Services that are covered for you these services • Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: You pay \$0 • Diagnosis and the medical or surgical treatment of Prior Authorization may be injuries and diseases of the feet (such as hammer required. toe or heel spurs). • Routine foot care for members with certain medical conditions affecting the lower limbs Prostate cancer screening exams For men age 50 and older, covered services include the following once every 12 months: • Digital rectal exam You pay \$0 per visit.
+Services that are covered for you What you must pay when you get these services Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
+Routine foot care for members with certain medical conditions affecting the lower limbs Prior Authorization may be required.
+Prostate cancer screening exams For men age 50 and older, covered services include the following once every 12 months: Digital rectal exam You pay \$0 per visit.
 Prior Authorization may be required.
-There is no coinsurance, • Prostate Specific Antigen (PSA) test copayment, or deductible for an annual PSA test.
+Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.
 Prior Authorization may be required.
-Prosthetic devices and related supplies Devices (other than dental) that replace all or part of You pay \$0 for items \$100 or less a body part or function.
-These include, but are not and 20% coinsurance for items greater than \$100. limited to: colostomy bags and supplies directly

-Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+These include, but are not limited to: colostomy bags and supplies directly You pay \$0 for items \$100 or less and 20% coinsurance for items greater than \$100. related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
 Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.

-Services that are covered for you Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-What you must pay when you get these services You pay \$30 per visit.
+Prior Authorization may be required.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+You pay \$10 per visit.
 Prior Authorization may be required.